vralle/webpack-html-bundler-starter-templates/projects/eta-exteded/README.md

 }
 ```

-- `markdownItConfig`: Optional configuration object for markdown-it
+- All Eta options are supported
-- All standard Eta configuration options are supported
+- `markdownItConfig`: Optional configuration object for `markdown-it`

 #### Properties

-- `markdownIt`: The markdown-it instance used for parsing markdown files
+- `markdownIt`: The `markdown-it` instance used for parsing markdown files

 ## License